jesusgraterol/webfont-montserrat/README.md

 # WebFont: Montserrat

-The `webfont-montserrat` package simplifies the process of self-hosting the [Montserrat Font](https://fonts.google.com/specimen/Montserrat) for applications making use of Vanilla CSS or any framework such as Tailwind CSS.
+The `webfont-montserrat` package simplifies self-hosting the [Montserrat Font](https://fonts.google.com/specimen/Montserrat) for your web applications.
+This means you can use the font without relying on external services.
+It works with both vanilla CSS and popular frameworks like Tailwind CSS.

 </br>

 ## Getting Started

-1. Install the package:
+Install the package:

 ```bash
 $ npm install -S webfont-montserrat
 ```

-2. Import it into your main stylesheet:
+Import it into your main stylesheet:

 ```css
 @import url('/node_modules/webfont-montserrat/dist/index.css');
 ```

-3. Register it in your application:
+Register it in your application:

 ```css
 html {